 - We cannot waive the TOEFL requirement or consider scores near (but below) the minimum.

 - TOEFL scores are valid for up to two years following the test date.

 - Ohio State's institutional code is 1592.

-- Applicants who are citizens of, or who have received a bachelor's degree (4yrs or more) from one of the following countries are exempt from the English proficiency requirement: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Ireland, Liberia, New Zealand, Scotland, the United States, and Wales.
+- Applicants who are citizens of, or who have received a bachelor's degree or higher (4yrs or more) from one of the following countries are exempt from the English proficiency requirement: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Ireland, Liberia, New Zealand, Scotland, the United States, and Wales.

 Optional Supplementary Materials

 - If you choose to further elaborate on any publications you may have (as publication should be noted in your resume) you may upload a list of publications, or an abstract